ares-hackathon/.github/README.md

 This event brings together researchers, developers, and enthusiasts to explore vulnerabilities, test robustness, and improve the safety of agentic AI systems through red teaming exercises.

 ## Why to Participate?
-- Chalenge your skills in AI security & privacy
+- Challenge your skills in AI security & privacy
 - Help uncover vulnerabilities in agentic systems
 - Collarbaote with researchers, engineers, and hackers